PassCore/guide/README.md

 Maybe someone may say open source is a basic operation.
 However, if you paid attention to current password related field, you may found most of famous tools need to be charged and are closed source.
 Open source is one of the strengths of passcore.
+Most of Passcore components are licensed under [OKZL](https://raw.githubusercontent.com/KevinZonda/OKZL/) series.
-Most of Passcore components are licensed under OKZPL, a derivative license from MIT.
+Most of passcore programmes are licensed under [OKZPL](https://raw.githubusercontent.com/KevinZonda/OKZL/main/okzpl/LICENSE), a derivative license from MIT license by [KevinZonda](https://github.com/KevinZonda).
 According to opensource community, we can find do our cryptography algorithms work fine.

 ### 3. Not Storage Needed